Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Corsair HS80 RGB Wireless

-Wireless gaming headset, 20-hour battery, 2.4GHz Slipstream Wireless, omni-directional mic with AI noise cancellation, 7.1 surround sound, iCUE RGB customization, memory foam ear cups, Discord-verified, highly rated by customers with 2,100+ reviews.
+Wireless gaming headset, 20-hour battery, 2.4GHz Slipstream Wireless, omni-directional mic with AI noise cancellation, 7.1 surround sound, iCUE RGB customization, memory foam ear cups, Discord-verified, Well-reviewed on Amazon with 2,100+ reviews.
 Corsair is the peripherals company backing esports.
 The HS80 is their premium wireless headset with AI mic filtering.
 Omni-directional microphone captures your voice clearly from any angle (useful if you move your head while talking).
 20-hour battery is decent (charge every 2-3 days of gaming).
 Memory foam ear cups are supremely comfortable.
 RGB is fully customizable via iCUE software and syncs with other Corsair gear.
 Slipstream Wireless is Corsair's proprietary connection (reliable but not 2.4GHz standard like SteelSeries).
 7.1 surround is simulated on PC (not available on console).

 ✓ Why GiftedPicks chose this